Regain Strong, Lifelike Teeth with Dental Implants at Pasadena Family Dentistry

 Dental Implant Placement

 The secret behind the success of dental implants is simple – unlike other services, implants recreate both the root and the crown of your natural tooth instead of only the latter.
 With a new tooth root in place, your jawbone is stabilized and preserved, and patients are much less likely to experience deterioration over time.
 After our team has determined that you’re a good candidate for dental implants, the first step of the procedure involves their surgical placement within the jaw.
-Dr. Holmes and Dr. Revel will partner with a trusted specialist in the area to ensure that this portion of your care is as comfortable and successful as possible.
+Dr. Holmes, Dr. Revel, and Dr. Lowry will partner with a trusted specialist in the area to ensure that this portion of your care is as comfortable and successful as possible.

 Once the implant is in place, a process known as osseointegration begins.
 This means that your natural tissue will gradually start to grow around the implant and create a strong bond with it.
 This sets the stage for the placement of a new, custom-made restoration once you’ve healed enough to return to our Pasadena, TX location.